 There could be slip-ups

-However, it seems getting a refund isn’t always straightforward.
-According to a complaint that the Consumer Financial Protection Bureau received last December, a consumer overpaid their balance on a BBVA credit card.
+It seems, however, that getting a refund isn’t always straightforward.
+According to a complaint the Consumer Financial Protection Bureau received, a consumer overpaid their balance on a BBVA credit card.

 Although the balance on the card statement was only $21, they paid $170 more.
 When they called asking for a refund, the customer service agent assured them that they should get a check in seven to 10 business days.